-Daily Health Screening Questionnaire Project Name: Project No.: Employee Name: Company Name: Date: Questions 1.
-Have you had COVID-19 symptoms in the past 10 days that are not due to a separate, known medical condition?
-Symptoms include: cough, difficulty breathing, fever, body/muscle aches, headache, chills, fatigue, sore throat, runny or stuffy nose, diarrhea, or loss of taste or smell?
-2. Have you tested .
-Have you tested positive for COVID-19 in the past 10 days?
-3. Have you been 3.
-Have you been in close personal contact with someone diagnosed with COVID-19 or exhibiting symptoms within the last 10 days? lf any of the above questions were answered "Yes" leave the site imm ediately and inform site contact and direct s upervisor.
+Daily Health Screening Questionnaire Project Name: Project No.: Employee Name: Company Name: Date: Questic ons Yes No OVID-19 symptoms in the past 10 days that are not deathing, fever, body/muscle aches, headache, chills, f 2.
+Have you tested I positive for COVID-19 in the past 10 days?
+3. Have you been in close personal contact with someone diagnosed wi th COVID-19 or exh ibiting symptoms within the last 10 days?
+If any of the above questions were answered "Yes" leave the site imme ediately and inform site contact and direct s upervisor.